 e-Filing: Submit Your Iowa Tax Return Online

-You can save time and money by electronically filing your Iowa income tax directly with the Department of Revenue .
+You can save time and money by electronically filing your Iowa income tax directly with the .
 Benefits of e-Filing your Iowa tax return include instant submission, error checking, and faster refund response times.
 Most tax preparers can electronically file your return for you, or you can do it yourself using free or paid income tax software, like the examples listed below.

 The Iowa Department of Revenue's "eFile & Pay" portal allows individuals and businesses to file and pay their Iowa state income tax completely online, including forms IA1040/IA1040ES and IA1120/IA1120ES.
 To use the eFile system you must enroll though the DoR's website with your taxpayer ID (SSN) and personal information.
 Once your application has been received you will be provided with an eFile number that may be used to log in and submit your tax return online.